-A two-year Fellowship program for recent college graduates designed to train future leaders in the education and youth development field.
+A two-year Fellowship program for recent college graduates designed to train future leaders in the social sector.
 The Fellows will work within established youth development and educational organizations providing both direct service to youth as well as initiating new projects and initiatives to strengthen the host organization.
 At the same time, Fellows receive experiences, training and mentorship to help launch them into successful careers as leaders in the field.

 How many Fellows are there?